Team Crisis and Communitas

 He is a graduate of Sociology, Anthropology and Cultural Studies at University of Warsaw.
 During his studies he spend an academic year at the Free University of Berlin where he studied Theater Studies.
 From 2015 until 2018 he was an editor at Res Publica Nowa, a journal about culture and politics.

-Louise Décaillet (*1994) is a PhD candidate in cultural analysis at the University of Zurich.
-She studied French and German Literature in Geneva and graduated in cultural analysis at the University of Zurich with a master thesis on the concept of body presence and its aesthetic and political potential in contemporary theories of theater and performance.
-In 2018-2019, she worked as a tutor and an assistant at the department of French Literature and co-translated the Swiss theater director Milo Rau’s book Global Realism (Verbrecher Verlag, 2018).
+Louise Décaillet (*1994) studied cultural analysis as well as French and German literature in Geneva and Zurich.
+In 2018-2019, she worked as a tutor and an assistant at the department of modern French Literature of the University of Zurich.
 Since September 2019, she has been part of the SNF project Crisis and Communitas.
-Performative Concepts of Commonality in the Polish Culture since the Beginning of the 20th Century led by Prof. Dorota Sajewska, writing her PhD thesis on notions of audience and Public in contemporary performative practices.
-Her centers of interest are performative practices and contemporary arts, politics of spectatorship, participation and representation, performance and cultural studies as well as aesthetic theory.
+Performative Concepts of Commonality in the Polish Culture since the Beginning of the 20th Century led by Prof. Dorota Sajewska, writing her PhD thesis on notions of audience and Public and their transformation in contemporary performative practices (work title: Plurales Publikum.
+Formate des Gemeinschaftlichen zwischen Theater, Performance und Aktivismus).
+Her centers of interest are contemporary theatre, arts and performance, activism, spectatorship and participation, history and theory of 20th century theatre, institutionalisation of art, and performance studies.

 Sandra Biberstein (*1988) studied History, Theory and History of Photography and Sociology at the University of Zurich and will complete her master’s degree in Cultural Analysis in 2021.
 Currently she is project assistant in the SNF project Crisis and Communitas and in charge of the interactive archive of the project.